oracle-livelabs/apex/nyc-genai-lab/4-apply-to-school/4-apply-to-school.md

 - Use Invoke API process to invoke the Generative AI service using the APEX_AI PL/SQL API
 - Generate email for applying to a school

-## Task 1: Create a Table to store the Applications
+## Task 1: Create a Table to Store the Applications

 1. Navigate to **SQL Workshop** > **Utilities** > **Quick SQL**.